wh0sumit/wh0sumit/readme.md

 ### Projects

+- **Invoicetor** [(Invoicetor)](https://www.github.com/DunoLabs/Invoicetor) - Invoicetor is a platform where business holders can create invoice for their businesses.
+It's a invoice generator, with a simple UI, and a lots of features.

-- **Syndicate** [(Syndicate)](https://www.github.com/SyndicateHQ/syndicate) Syndicate is a platform where business holders can showcase their business in no time.
+- **Syndicate** Syndicate is a platform where business holders can showcase their business in no time.
 It's a website builder where any business holder can create their website through Syndicate.

-- **Invoicetor** [(Invoicetor)](https://www.github.com/SyndicateHQ/Invoicetor) - Invoicetor is a platform where business holders can create invoice for their businesses.
-It's a invoice generator, with a simple UI, and a lots of features.

 - **ProPack** [(ProPack)](https://www.github.com/wh0sumit/propack) - ProPack is a solution for programmer who cannot find the right resources and projects.ProPack is the single sure source that brings amazing projects with live demo and code.